What is VNC?

 Web development teams can use VNC to remotely access web servers and cloud-hosted virtual machines.
 When your business has websites and applications hosted on the cloud, it can sometimes be challenging to update and administer them because the files are all stored on remote servers.

-When you need to make significant changes to a cloud-hosted server (opens in new tab) or dedicated server (opens in new tab), using VNC can be a convenient way to work on the server.
+When you need to make significant changes to a cloud-hosted server or dedicated server, using VNC can be a convenient way to work on the server.
 It’s intuitive to work in a desktop environment, making changes to the server using the graphical interface of the operating system you are used to.

-Call center managers
+Call centre managers

 Using VNC can be a quick way to display data on multiple screens for the whole sales team to see.
 One computer generates and displays statistics on KPIs (key performance indicators) such as call volume, queue length, and wait times.
-The screens throughout the office connect to this computer and mirror its display, keeping everyone informed of the current call center status.
+The screens throughout the office connect to this computer and mirror its display, keeping everyone informed of the current call centre status.

 This is a relatively inexpensive and convenient way to roll out digital signage across the floor.